-- 141.86(d)(2)(ii) in which the system exceeds the lead or copper action level. - (1) At taps, two samples for: - (i) pH; - (ii) Alkalinity; - (iii) Orthophosphate, when an inhibitor containing a phosphate compound is used: - (iv) Silica, when an inhibitor containing a silicate compound is used; - (v) Calcium, when calcium carbonate stabilization is used as part of corrosion control. - (2) Except as provided in paragraph (c)(3) of this section, at each entry point to the distribution system, at least one sample no less frequently than every two weeks (biweekly) for: - (i) pH; - (ii) When alkalinity is adjusted as part of optimal corrosion control, a reading of the dosage rate of the chemical used to adjust alkalinity, and the alkalinity concentration; and - (iii) When a corrosion inhibitor is used as part of optimal corrosion control, a reading of the dosage rate of the inhibitor used, and the concentration of orthophosphate or silica (whichever is applicable). - (3) Any ground water system can limit entry point sampling described in paragraph (c)(2) of this section to those entry points that are representative of water quality and treatment conditions throughout the system.
-If water from untreated ground water sources mixes with water from treated ground water sources, the system must monitor for water quality parameters both at representative entry points receiving treatment and representative entry points receiving no treatment.
-Prior to the start of any monitoring under this paragraph, the system shall provide to the State written information identifying the selected entry points and documentation, including information on seasonal variability, sufficient to demonstrate that the sites are representative of water quality and treatment conditions throughout the system. - (d) Monitoring after State specifies water quality parameter values for optimal corrosion control.
-After the State specifies the values for applicable water quality control parameters reflecting optimal corrosion control treatment under §141.82(f), all large systems shall measure the applicable water quality parameters in accordance with paragraph (c) of this section and determine compliance with the requirements of §141.82(g) every months with the first six-month period to begin on the date the State specifies the optimal values under §141.82(f).
+(iii) When a corrosion inhibitor is used as part of optimal corrosion control, a reading of the dosage rate of the inhibitor used, and the concentration of orthophosphate or silica (whichever is applicable).

+(3) Any ground water system can limit entry point sampling described in paragraph (c)(2) of this section to those entry points that are representative of water quality and treatment conditions throughout the system.
+If water from untreated ground water sources mixes with water from treated ground

+(d) Monitoring after State specifies water quality parameter values for optimal corrosion control.
+After the State specifies the values for applicable water quality control parameters reflecting optimal corrosion control treatment under §141.82(f), all large systems shall measure the applicable water quality parameters in accordance with paragraph (c) of this section and determine compliance with the requirements of §141.82(g) every six months with the first six-month period to begin on either January 1 or July 1, whichever comes first, after the State specifies the optimal values under §141.82(f).
 Any small or medium-size system shall conduct such monitoring during each six-month period specified in this paragraph in which the system exceeds the lead or copper action level.
-For any such small and medium-size system that is subject to a reduced monitoring frequency pursuant to §141.86(d)(4) at the time of the action level exceedance, the end of the applicable sixmonth period under this paragraph shall coincide with the end of the apmonitoring period plicable under §141.86(d)(4).
-Compliance with Statedesignated optimal water quality parameter values shall be determined as specified under §141.82(g).
+For any such small and medium-size system that is subject to a reduced monitoring frequency pursuant to §141.86(d)(4) at the time of the action level exceedance, the start of the applicable six-month monitoring period under this paragraph shall coincide with the start of the applicable monitoring period under §141.86(d)(4).
+Compliance with State-designated optimal water quality parameter values shall be determined as specified under §141.82(g).